Itching Allergy in Bulldogs and French Bulldogs

 - CONTACT ITCH ALLERGY

-Genetic: Bulldog Atopic Itch allergy has a genetic predisposition and hereditary underlining.
+- Genetic cause: Bulldog Atopic Itch allergy has a genetic predisposition and hereditary underpinning.

-Common Allergen: tree, grass, weed, dust mites, mold, etc.
+- Allergens: tree, grass, weeds, dust mites, mold, etc.

 Bulldog Food Allergy is mostly induced by proteins usually from an animal source